umbralcalc/umbralcalc.github.io/_posts/why_simulate_real_world_systems.md

 These posts are aimed at programmers and non-technical readers wanting to learn the fundamentals of simulating real-world systems.

-Together, we will explore the power of stochastic phenomena and probabilistic thinking without the need for mathematical symbols.
+Together, we will explore the power of simulations and probabilistic thinking without the need for mathematical symbols.

 Those eager to follow along with code should also check out the [stochadex project](https://umbralcalc.github.io/stochadex), which was designed with these fundamentals in mind.